Raj4709267/human-bee-8845/README.md

 # Farfetch.com-Clone

-Hello Everyone, my name is Aakash Kumar and I would like to share my Experience in this Construction Week, this time Masai School give me the Farfetch website to clone as a part of our Unit-2 construct week, and yes, this is a replicate of the Farfetch Website which was not developed by the Lybrate SDE’s.
+Hello Everyone, my name is Raj kumar mahto and I would like to share my one of the fully functional and fully responsive E-Commerce website, this time Masai School give me the Farfetch website to clone as a part of our construct week, and yes, this is a replicate of the Farfetch Website.

-This was a solo project executed within a 5 days of span.
+This was a group project executed within a 5 days of span.

 Have a look ⬇️